pietrodileo/howlong/README.md

   <a href="https://github.com/pietrodileo/howlong/releases"><img src="https://img.shields.io/badge/platform-macOS%20%7C%20Windows%20%7C%20Linux-555?style=flat" alt="macOS | Windows | Linux"></a>
 </p>

-*HowLong?* is your solution for building, planning, analyzing, comparing, and delivering project estimates—all in a dedicated desktop app.
-Leave spreadsheets behind: create clear, structured estimates with your data stored locally in readable JSON files.
-No account or cloud service is required.
-Your estimates stay private and in your control.
+*HowLong?* helps you build, plan, analyze, compare, and deliver project estimates in a dedicated desktop app.
+Replace spreadsheets with clear, structured estimates stored locally as readable JSON files.
+No account or cloud service is required, so your estimates stay private and under your control.

 <p align="center">
   <a href="#what-it-does">What it does</a> ·